pawangope06/Car-Rental-System/README.md

 Car Management: Add, update, and remove cars from the inventory.
 Customer Management: Add, update, and remove customer details.
 Rental Management: Rent cars to customers, return cars, and track rental durations and statuses.
-OOP Principles: Implemented using core OOP principles like inheritance, polymorphism, encapsulation, and abstraction.
+OOP Principles: Implemented using core OOP principles like encapsulation.